ls1intum/Artemis/lecture/README.md

 ## Using Docker to simplify development (optional)

 You can use Docker to improve your JHipster development experience.
-A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.
+A number of docker-compose configurations are available in the [src/main/docker](src/main/docker) folder to launch required third-party services.

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running: